chipwillman/VendAPI.Net/README.md

 if using the .Net 4.5 version open VendAPI.Net\Extensions\background.js and change jQuery.get("https://localhost/VendHook/OpenCashRegister.aspx") to jQuery.get("https://localhost/VendHook/api/CashRegister")

-1. Open Google Chrome
+* Open Google Chrome
-2. Click on Customise and control Google Chrome->Tools->Extensions
+* Click on Customise and control Google Chrome->Tools->Extensions
-	a.
-Customise and control Google Chrome is the three horizontal bars button below the close windows X
+	+ Customise and control Google Chrome is the three horizontal bars button below the close windows X
-3. Tick the check box "Developer mode"
+* Tick the check box "Developer mode"
-4. Click Load unpacked extension... button
+* Click Load unpacked extension... button
-5. Select the [VendAPI.Net\Extensions] directory
+* Select the [VendAPI.Net\Extensions] directory
-6. Click OK
+* Click OK
-7. Test: Run a sale through your vend store and do not print a receipt.
+* Test: Run a sale through your vend store and do not print a receipt.
 The cash register should still kick.

 ### Setup - To run the unit tests: